 Manage the annual Major Gifts programme (Avant-Guardians and Artistic Director’s Circle), overseeing stewardship, retention and recruitment as well as the implementation of the five-year fundraising strategy of this income area.

-Develop and maintain excellent relationships with own portfolio of major donors as the ‘Primary Worker’.
+Develop and maintain excellent relationships with own portfolio of major donors as the ‘Primary Worker’

 Work with the Head of Individual Giving & Major Gifts to deliver special fundraising events for cultivating and stewarding Major Project Supporters and annual Major Gifts Supporters.